Sharumathi-p/training-placement-2/README.md

-# 🚀 *Welcome to the Training and Placement Coding Tracker!*
+# 🚀 *Instructions: Training and Placement for Programming!*

 Hello, students! 🙌 This is a step-by-step guide to get you started with our web application for tracking your coding progress.
 Follow these instructions *strictly* to ensure smooth operation and compliance. 👍